top of page

 The Suspension

 You are the suspension (there is none 😂).
 But seriously, the use case for a bike like this doesn't require a suspension.
 This bike will be used on roads, smooth gravel trails and sandy beaches.
 The 4in wide fat tires will be effective at providing a smooth ride and floating over uneven and soft ground.
 A suspension fork or rear suspension would add unnecessary weight to this ebike.
-If a rear suspension is desired, a suspension seatpost like Cane Creek Thudbuster can be added to the bike.
+If a rear suspension is desired, a suspension seatpost like Cane Creek Thudbuster can be added to the bike, but you need a few inches of seatpost height to use one, which won't work if you have the seatpost bottomed out.

 Extras